phinfonet/concernsexample/README.md

 # concerns_example

-This project is a [Rails](http://rubyonrails.org/) application used to SOMETHING.
+This project is a [Rails](http://rubyonrails.org/) application used to be a post example.

+if you want to read the post, the same is published in [HE:labs Blog](http://www.helabs.com.br/blog/)

 ## Dependencies